"Elevated Messy" (w/ Rachel Sennott)

 a show about a sentence or something.
 No, this is what they would do.

-I would talk for like 45 minutes, and then they would be like, Okay, so on our slate, what we have is we are doing a remake of brats
+I would talk for like 45 minutes and then they would be like, okay, so on our slate, what we have is we are doing a remake of Bratz.

-Then I leave, I never hear from any of them again.
-No, never, never again.
+I never hear from any of them.
+No, never.

-So, I was just coming back from like a week of that being like, I feel crazy and stupid and everyone there like hates me, whatever.
+So I was just coming back from like a week of that being like i feel crazy and stupid and everyone there like yeah hates me whatever

 like

-I came in today being like, I'm going to ask her about Kamana Telley just like briefly, but I feel like, I mean, gaggy that that's like prophetic, that like that, that that ended up being like, yeah.
+i just i was just joking around with my boyfriend at the time and being silly and then we made that video but like i mean i'm sure you've been asked this and i want to ask what you're sick of being asked on this fucking press run so far nothing really that's great i can't think of no let me think a little bit nothing I came in today being like, I'm going to ask her about Kimonate Lee just like briefly, but I feel like, I mean, gaggy that that's like prophetic, that like that, that that ended up being like, yeah.

 No, it was kind of crazy.
-I was like, I didn't really, but you know how they say time is always happening at the same time.
+I was like, I didn't really, but you know how they say time is always happening at the same time?
+Yeah, they do.

-And I feel like we're also 90 in the nursing home.
-Yeah.
+And I feel like.
+We're also 90 in the nursing home.

 I can't wait.

 Potting for no one.
-Wait, we have to be at the same house.
+Wait, we have to be at the behesting house.

-You reaching for the poppers, Catherine?
+at the pottery wheel, you reaching for the poppers, Catherine.
 Like, no, put those away.
-Slapping my kid away.

 I'm like, it's almost over.
 Just let me have one.